jojo4x4/musicbot/README.md

 + Clone repo in your system
 + Set up an application using your Discord account at https://discordapp.com/developers/applications/
 + Get a Youtube API Key by making a new project at https://console.developers.google.com/ and adding the Youtube Data API v3 and geterating an API Key
-+ Make a config.json file in the cloned directory and fill it as such:
++ Edit the config.json file in the cloned directory and fill in required fields
-      `{
-            "token": "YOUR TOKEN FROM DISCORD DEVELOPER CONSOLE",
-            "prefix": ",",
-            "youtubeKey": "YOUR API KEY FROM GOOGLE DEVELOPER CONSOLE"
-        }`

 + Open a terminal in the project directory and enter the command "npm install"
 + Run the command "npm start" or "node ./bot.js"